Two Kooks » ALL RECIPES » Dessert Recipes » Chocolate Toffee With Hazelnuts

-Chocolate Toffee With Hazelnuts
+Chocolate Covered Toffee With Hazelnuts

 I have been obsessed with making chocolate toffee for years because I love it – plain and simple.
 It kills me to pay so much money for a few little pieces wrapped in pretty cellophane or cardboard.